Manifestor-cc/usage-guide/docs/beginners_guide/unlocking_dlcs.md

 ---

 # Unlocking DLCs
-If you want to unlock DLCs for your games, you have to use CreamInstaller.
+If you want to unlock DLCs for your games, you'll have to use CreamInstaller.

-### 1. [Download](https://i.sobakin.tech/api/files/download?objectName=cmh4y3oq40000pu09qh2eonah%2F1761921196170-cDlfaBzibS7z.exe), extract, and run CreamInstaller
+### 1. [Download](https://i.sobakin.tech/api/files/download?objectName=cmh4y3oq40000pu09qh2eonah%2F1761921196170-cDlfaBzibS7z.exe) and run the program
 Once launched, it will automatically scan your Steam library and list all of your available games.

 ### 2. Choose the game you want DLCs for and click OK